Templates

 ## Save Experiment as Template

 The experiment is opened in the experiment template's editor.
-Here, you must describe at least the template description (title and details).
-But it's also advisable to replace the experiment's parameters with relevant template placeholders or environment variables.
-Check out [manage experiment templates](/install-and-configure/manage-experiment-templates.md) to learn more.
+Here, you must at minimum fill out the template description (title and details).
+It is also advisable to replace concrete parameters with [template placeholders](/install-and-configure/manage-experiment-templates.md) or environment variables, so other teams can adapt the experiment to their own context.

-All experiment templates are automatically shared with all teams in your Steadybit tenant.
-You can also share deep links to an experiment template's details page.
+All experiment templates are automatically available to every team in your Steadybit tenant.
+Each team can instantiate a template into a concrete experiment owned by their team and bound to their environment.
+You can also share deep links to a template's details page.

-You can easily share your valuable templates with the Chaos Engineering community via Steadybit's [Reliability Hub](https://hub.steadybit.com/).
+You can publish valuable templates to the Chaos Engineering community via Steadybit's [Reliability Hub](https://hub.steadybit.com/).
 Read more in the [manage experiment template section](/install-and-configure/manage-experiment-templates.md#share-templates).

 ---